 The festering horror that lurks beneath the dreamy delusions of 1974’s Immoral Tales owes much to the gothic contraptions of writer Sheridan Le Fanu.
 Much like the stories of Le Fanu, Immoral Tales works up a vampiric atmosphere of sexual obsession.
 However, the erotic perversions blatantly on display here are solely Walerian Borowczyk’s.
 The highly controversial filmmaker had already achieved a modest level of critical fame amongst the cinematic intelligentsia for his intricately wrought parables, Goto, l’île d’amour (1969) and Blanche (1971), adult fairy-tales which merged the otherworldly dynamics of Jean Cocteau with the navel-gazing rigour of Ingmar Bergman.

 Being that Borowczyk was a painter of some repute prior to his cinematic activities, the Polish-born French-by-proxy filmmaker had the sure hand of turning even the most horrifying aspects of the most base desires into a sumptuous package of baroque design.
-The strange and unpleasant taste of exploitation, however, still seeps through on these death-enshrouded tales of moral sublimation; we are witness and prisoner to every erotic folly played out here as high drama, as nubile bodies of aphrodisian scope are torn, shattered, caressed and destroyed, following the patrimonial betrayals spanning at least seven centuries.
+The strange and unpleasant taste of exploitation, however, still seeps through on these death-enshrouded tales of moral sublimation; we are witness and prisoner to every erotic folly played out here as high drama, as nubile bodies of aphrodisian scope are torn, shattered, caressed, and destroyed, following the patrimonial betrayals spanning at least seven centuries.

 The first narrative is based on a short story by French writer André Pieyre de Mandiargues, whose taboo-crushing surrealism earned him the Prix Goncourt for another of his works (La Marge) which Borowczyk also adapted into film.
-Taking place in modern day France, the first instalment of this quartet, entitled “The Tide”, concerns the randy endeavours of a particularly calculating teenager, who lures his younger, unsuspecting cousin to the lonely shores of a deserted beach; he coerces her (without much effort) into an act of fellatio.
+Taking place in modern-day France, the first instalment of this quartet, entitled “The Tide”, concerns the randy endeavours of a particularly calculating teenager, who lures his younger, unsuspecting cousin to the lonely shores of a deserted beach; he coerces her (without much effort) into an act of fellatio.

-If the tone of discomfort presented in the opening tale suggests an eroticism of a prohibitive nature, then the following story, “Thérèse Philosophe”, smashes all doubts down the abysmal depths of tactical debauchery.
-The second episode here presents a young 19th century girl of budding sexuality and religious hunger who finds herself on the receiving end of her mother’s spanking strap when her holy preoccupations keep her out late and away from home.
+If the tone of discomfort presented in the opening tale suggests an eroticism of a prohibitive nature, then the following story, “Thérèse Philosophe”, smashes all iniquities down the abysmal depths of tactical debauchery.
+The second episode here presents a young 19th-century woman of budding sexuality and religious hunger who finds herself on the receiving end of her mother’s spanking strap when her holy preoccupations keep her out late and away from home.
 Locked up in the guest house as punishment for the night, Thérèse spends the evening leafing through religious paraphernalia and exploring the furnishings with sensuous fervour.
-Her religious fever comes to a peak and, in a shameless obliteration of narrative distance, we witness a bald display of sexual self-service as Thérèse abuses the cucumbers set aside for dinner.
+Her religious zeal comes to a peak and, in a shameless obliteration of narrative distance, we witness a bald display of sexual self-service as Thérèse abuses the cucumbers set aside for dinner.

-A pageboy ushers the girls into the showering rooms and a renaissance scene of daisy-chains and female fellowship unfolds under the mists of water and perfume.
+A pageboy ushers the women into the showering rooms, and a renaissance scene of daisy chains and female fellowship unfolds under the mists of perfume and water.
 It has been rumoured that the countess owns a gown of magical properties said to grant anyone who touches it eternal youth and beauty.
-Bathory dons the garment after she secretly laces a chalice of wine with a narcotic that will induce mania; she orders each of the girls to take a sip.
-In a heated and frenzied orgy of sexual violence, the girls take turns ripping the dress from the countess’ body while literally tearing each other apart.
+Bathory dons the garment after she secretly laces a chalice of wine with a narcotic that will induce mania; she orders each of the women to take a sip.
+In a heated orgy of sexual violence, the women take turns ripping the dress from the countess’ body while literally tearing each other apart.
 The chamber is soon bloodied and, as the now scurrilous legend goes, the countess takes to the bathtub where she bathes in the blood of the freshly slaughtered women; her actions in doing so (as per her reported belief that she will retain her youth and beauty) is a rather sketchy historical account often contested by many.

 The final story in Immoral Tales is “Lucrezia Borgia”, a story of a young woman’s sexual liaisons with both her brother and her father, Pope Alexander VI.
 Returning to the themes of sex and religion explored in the second story, “Thérèse Philosophe”, Borowczyk surveys an overdone concept of Catholic blasphemy through a clear-eyed (though utterly adorned) view on incest.
 A fruitless exercise in religious consternation, the filmmaker draws a certain purity in style through the use of bold, simple colour and clean, razor-sharp lines.

 Arrow’s Blu-Ray/DVD combo package release of Immoral Tales is given the royal treatment.
 It sports a high definition transfer that reproduces a razor-sharp image with colours that are rich and vibrant.
 The audio (dialogue and soundtrack) opens up generously with no distortion and offers a clear, clean sound.
 The film is in the French language with optional English subtitles.